Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Evaluation

 The \uri{} scheme provides topology-independent identity by construction: the \uri{} contains trust root, capability path, and agent ID---none of which include endpoint information.
 Migration changes only the \dht{} record; the \uri{} remains stable.
 An agent's identity ($u = \texttt{agent://}T/C/I$) survives any number of endpoint changes because $T$, $C$, and $I$ are independent of network location.

 Trust root changes are intentionally \emph{not} transparent.
 If an agent changes from trust root $T_1$ to $T_2$, its identity changes: $u_1 \neq u_2$.
 This is correct behavior---organizational authority changes should require re-attestation, not silent migration.
+Capability-path changes are equally identity-defining.
+If $C_1 \neq C_2$, then \texttt{agent://}$T/C_1/I$ and \texttt{agent://}$T/C_2/I$ must not reuse the same $I$; the reclassified implementation is a different agent and receives a new Agent ID and attestation.
+The reference DHT rejects reuse of a trust-root/Agent-ID pair under another path.

+This choice trades audit continuity for unambiguous capability identity.
+An implementation that gains, loses, or is reclassified under a capability path starts a new identity, so audit systems cannot infer continuity from URI equality alone.
+A future attestation profile could carry an authenticated predecessor URI in the successor's token, allowing an issuer to assert lineage without treating two capability identities as the same agent.
+Until such a profile is standardized, applications that need continuity should record an explicit, issuer-authorized relationship between the old and new identities.

 Rather than formal proofs of these properties (which hold by construction), we analyze failure modes that affect practical deployments:

 \textbf{Failure Mode 1: Trust Root Unavailability.} If the trust root's well-known endpoint is temporarily unavailable, verifiers cannot fetch fresh keys. \emph{Mitigation:} Verifiers cache keys with TTL; cached keys remain valid until expiration. \emph{Degraded operation:} New agents from that trust root cannot be verified until the endpoint recovers. \emph{Recovery:} Automatic once the endpoint returns; no manual intervention needed.